 Everyone is welcome to join us on the water!
-If you’re new to the sport, the first two practices is only $10.
-We generally practice three days a week (Mon & Wed: 5:45pm – 7:45pm Sat: 11:15am – 1:15pm) rain or shine.
+If you’re new to the sport, the first two practices are $20.
+We generally practice three days a week (Mon & Wed: 5:45pm – 7:45pm Sat: 11:45am – 1:45pm) rain or shine.
 Please sign our eWaiver before your first training session and RSVP on meetup to help us plan.

-Membership is $125 ($100 for those under 24) per season and includes use of equipment, insurance, training sessions on the water, and off-season training that includes a weight lifting program and outdoor land training.
+Membership is $145 ($116 for those under 24) per season and includes use of equipment, insurance, training sessions on the water, and off-season training that includes a weight lifting program and outdoor land training.
+If you can’t get enough of us and decide to join us for the season, we’ll deduct the $20 you’ve already paid from your membership fee!
 Race events will incur additional fees.
 Preferred payment method: venmo (@boston1dboat) or check made out to ‘Boston 1 Dragon Boat Team’ but we also accept cash and PayPal.
 Please e-mail us to arrange for payments via cash/PayPal.

 How do I attend my first training session with B1?